osalvador/ReplicaDB/PRODUCT.md

   permissions.
 - The managed control plane is a web product; the standalone CLI is a cross-platform companion surface rather than a native mobile product.
+- The managed server is distributed as a Java 17 package with local embedded PostgreSQL or external PostgreSQL `api` and `worker` modes; this does not imply a support SLA or performance benchmark beyond the documented gates.

 ## Evidence on Hand